A multifractional option pricing formula: The option pricing formula

 \section{The option pricing formula}

-Under mBm diffusion there is no equivalent martingale measure, so the risk risk-neutral pricing is not available \citep{mattera2021option}.
-However, we can apply the actuarial approach \citep{bladt1998actuarial} in order to get a fair option pricing formula without the semi-martingale assumption.
+Under mBm diffusion there is no equivalent martingale measure, so the standard risk risk-neutral pricing is not available \citep{mattera2021option}.
+However, we can apply the actuarial approach \citep{bladt1998actuarial} in order to get an option pricing formula without the semi-martingale assumption.
+The idea of this alternative method is to get the derivative valuation by insurance considerations using the fair premium principle under the physical probability measure.
+The fair option premium is computed by expectations of the present value issuer's loss.
+The main advantage is the lack of any economic assumption, such as arbitrage-free or market completeness, without using the equivalent martingale (risk-neutral) measure.
+Recent applications of the actuarial approach include the valuation of currency \citep{Falkowski2022} and vulnerable options \citep{Cheng2023} in a fractional Brownian motion setting.

 Let $\text{e}^{\mu T}=\frac{\mathbb{E^{P}}\left(S_{T}\right)}{S_{0}}$ the expected rate of return for the asset $S$ at time $T$ (see Eq. \ref{eq:S0}).
 By the actuarial approach, the fair premium for a vanilla European Call option with maturity $T$ and exercise price $K$ is given by \citep{bladt1998actuarial}: